Daggertooth pike conger: Culinary uses

 Daggertooth pike conger is a major commercial species, with annual catches reaching about 350,000 tonnes in recent years.
-The spot reporting the largest landings was Taiwan Province of China.
+The spot reporting the largest landings was Taiwan.
 It is eaten in Japanese cuisine, where it is known as hamo (ハモ, 鱧).
 In the Kansai Region, hamo no kawa (pickled conger skins) is a traditional delicacy, and pike conger is a common ingredient in some types of kamaboko (fish cake).
+It is also frequently canned and exported to Asian markets.

 Parasites

-As other fish, the daggertooth pike conger harbours several species of parasites.
+As with other fish, the daggertooth pike conger harbours several species of parasites.

 A species of trichosomoidid nematode which parasitizes the muscles of the fish off Japan has been described in 2014 and named Huffmanela hamo, in reference to the Japanese name of the fish.
-Accumulations of eggs of the parasite are visible as 1–2 mm black spots in the flesh of the fish.
+Accumulations of eggs of the parasite are visible as 1–2mm black spots in the flesh of the fish.
 The parasite is rare and the consumption of infected fish meat has no consequences for humans.